 Visiting Mount Yoshino and the surrounding town is like visiting three places at once in Nara Prefecture.
-While other attractions have their major sights located all in one area, the most interesting areas of Mount Yoshino are divided into three distinct areas.
-Each of the lower, middle and upper areas offer different attractions and things to see.
+The Shimo Senbon (lower), Naka Senbon (middle), and Kami Senbon (upper) areas of the mountain each offer different attractions and things to see.

 Mount Yoshino was designated as part of a UNESCO World Heritage Site in 2004 called “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.”
-It should be a rather leisurely hike with the mountain’s altitude at 350 meters.
+It’s a rather leisurely hike with the mountain’s altitude at 350 meters.

 Upward Mount Yoshino

-Finally after refreshing yourself, it is worthwhile traveling from the town upwards.
-The upper area is where the most common image of the area, the panoramic view of the surrounding area, is usually shot from.
-The best place to get this iconic shot is from a place called Hanayagura.
-However photography isn’t the only attraction of the area as picnics can be enjoyed in the many parks in the area and simply walking around the natural area can lead to isolated beautiful spots.
+Kami Senbom (upper area) is where the most common image of Mount Yoshino, as seen below, is usually shot.
+The best place to get this iconic snap is from a spot called Hanayagura.
+However, photography isn’t the only attraction as picnics can be enjoyed in the area’s many parks and simply walking around the natural terrain can lead to beautiful, isolated spots.

-One of the best-kept secrets of this area is also here, the Oku Senbon area.
-This area has the unique feature of having cherry blossoms that bloom later than the flowery wonders in the surrounding area because of the altitude.
-This gives people who missed their hanami parties a second chance to see cherry blossoms albeit ever so slightly out of season.
+One of the best-kept secrets of Mount Yoshino is also here, the Oku Senbon area.
+This area has cherry blossoms that bloom later than the flowery wonders elsewhere due to the high altitude.
+This gives people who missed the peak season a second chance to see the spring blossoms.

-While Yoshino can get crowded, especially at cherry blossom time, there are still plenty of lesser-known locations dotting the area that are waiting to be discovered.
+While Yoshino can get crowded, especially at cherry blossom time, there are still plenty of lesser-known locations dotting the area, waiting to be discovered.